Skip to Main Content

 hover:bg-gradient-to-r

-This applies the gradient direction class only on hover which will make the gradient display instead of bg-white.
+This applies the gradient direction class only on hover, which will display the gradient instead of bg-white.

 bg-[length:400%_400%]